Why You Should Make Family Mealtime a Priority

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Fall is just around the corner, and with the cooler temperatures comes a busy, back-to-school schedule packed with homework, practice, sporting events, meetings and so much more.
+The school year brings a busy schedule packed with homework, practice, sporting events, meetings and so much more.
 That’s not to mention a never-ending list of chores and household tasks.

 With all the running around and chaotic schedules, it’s easy to unintentionally drop beloved family time.
 Instead of sitting down to a family meal, everyone either grabs a quick bite between activities or scarfs down food in separate spaces while doing work, watching TV or playing on the computer.

-While 50 percent of American families eat dinner together at least five nights per week, many eat together much less than that.
+While 50% of American families eat dinner together at least five nights per week, many eat together much less than that.
 Family mealtime is a time to stay in touch with one another, and it can improve everyone’s health.

 Why is the family meal so important?
 It connects the family.